An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Michael: My hope is that testing will be recognized as a key set of skills that pervades all of software development, and that more developers, designers, and business people will take on those skills.

 I hope there will always be room for people to help development teams by specializing in that skill set and collaborating with the other specialties.
-For that hope to become reality, though, I believe we’re going to have to upgrade the skills of testers all over the world.
+For that hope to become a reality, though, I believe we’re going to have to upgrade the skills of testers all over the world.

-Questions #9) What is your advice for upcoming testers on how to be successful?
+Question #9) What is your advice for upcoming testers on how to be successful?

 The testing story has three strands to it, and they wind around each other like braids.
 One strand is about the product and its status; what it does; what it doesn’t do; how it works; how it doesn’t work; and how it might not work in ways that matter to your various clients.

 Another strand is about how you tested the product; how you set it up; how you operated it; how and what you looked for and where you looked; how you recognized problems when you noticed them as well as the oracles that you applied.
-It’s also about coverage; what you have tested so far; what you haven’t covered; important testing that you haven’t done, or that you might not do at all, unless things change.
+It’s also about coverage: what you have tested so far; what you haven’t covered; important testing that you haven’t done, or that you might not do at all, unless things change.

 Yet another strand is about the quality of the testing; why it’s the best testing you could have done under the circumstances or how it might not have been.
-It’s about what has been made or is making testing harder or slower as well as the testability of the product because a product that doesn’t have testability features is harder and slower to test.
-It’s also about what you might need and what you recommend to make testing go more quickly, more deeply and effectively.
+It’s about what has made or is making testing harder or slower as well as the testability of the product because a product that doesn’t have testability features is harder and slower to test.
+It’s also about what you might need and what you recommend to make testing go more quickly, more deeply and more effectively.

 A bonus question #10: If there is one skill aspiring and practicing testers should focus on, what would it be?